ReallBoyy/items-file-downloader/README.md

 # items-file-downloader
 Tools for download all included file from your decoded items.dat that already converted to items.json from the url

+How to use it?
+1. Open the config.json
+2. You can change onsupermain url on it or you can just use current url (Real Growtopia URL)
+3. run install.bat and wait it until it's force close
+4. put/place your decoded items.dat (you must decode your items.dat to items.json) in the folder
+5. run start.bat
+6. wait it until it is clearly done

+Enjoy it!